Japgokbap. It’s what Korean mom cook for their family throughout the week.

 - Repeat this for your beans.
 Let the beans soak for at least 3 hours as well

-- Note: It may be easier to soak them overnight - rather than waiting 3 hours during the day.
-It's completely okay to soak the beans or rice for much longer than 3 hours!
+- Note: It may be easier to soak the rice and beans overnight - rather than waiting 3 hours during the day!

 - Add 1 cup of short grain white rice to the mixing bowl with the soaking multi-grain mix.